How a car loan charge-off works

 When companies or lenders charge off a debt, they’re able to write it off for tax purposes.
 However, you still owe the money and nothing about the terms of the loan changes as a result of a lender taking this step.
 You are still fully responsible for repaying the debt.

 How an auto loan charge-off works

 - A third-party collection agency may take over collection.
-Often when a loan is charged off by the original lender, it’s sent to a third party, such as a collection agency, which takes over pursuing debt repayment.
-Collection efforts may even include suing you for repayment.
+Often when the original lender charges off a loan, it’s sent to a third party, such as a collection agency, which takes over pursuing debt repayment.
+Collection efforts may include suing you for repayment.
 If there’s a judgment against you, a portion of your wages may be garnished as repayment.

-However, even when an auto loan is charged off by a lender, you may be able to continue driving the car — at least for a little while.
+However, even when a lender charges off an auto loan, you may be able to continue driving the car — at least for a little while.
 Depending on where you live, a lender is required to issue a default notice and allow you the opportunity to bring the loan current before repossession.
-In such cases you can avoid repossession if you pay off the debt or make satisfactory payment arrangements.
+In such cases, you can avoid repossession if you pay off the debt or make satisfactory payment arrangements.
 However, not all states have this requirement.

-You could also look into the statute of limitations for your state surrounding debt collection efforts to learn how much longer the lender or a collection agency can continue to try and collect from you.
-Depending on where you live, the statute of limitations can be anywhere from three to 10 years from the date of default.
+You could also look into the statute of limitations on debt collection for your state to learn how long the lender or a collection agency can continue to try and collect from you.
+The statute of limitations ranges between three to 10 years from the date of default, depending on where you live.

 The bottom line

 When a car loan is charged off, you’re still responsible for repaying the debt.
 Once a lender has charged off an auto loan, you’ll likely have to deal with a third-party collection agency.
 Your car can be repossessed, or you could be sued for repayment.
 Charged-off accounts also damage your credit score.